maliming/Owl.Abp.CultureMap/README.md

 # Owl.Abp.CultureMap

-Owl.Abp.CultureMap can help you map the language code to the specified language.
+it can help you map the language code to the specified language.

 ## Install